1Muhammed-Shibili/1Muhammed-Shibili/README.md

 ## 🌟 About Me

-I'm a passionate **Flutter Developer** with over a year of experience creating dynamic, responsive, and beautiful apps.
 I enjoy working on UI/UX designs that enhance user experiences and implementing efficient, maintainable code.
-My journey began with static websites, and I’ve grown to develop full-fledged Flutter applications, constantly learning and improving along the way.

-💡 Currently, I'm exploring new ways to bring innovation into mobile app development and contribute to impactful projects.
+Currently, I'm exploring new ways to bring innovation into mobile app development and contribute to impactful projects.

 ---